-Grace Brewster Murray Hopper (depicted in Figure 1) was a computer scientist and the first programmer of the Harvard Mark I, i.e. a general purpose electromechanical computer that was used during the Second World War and that was fully-inspired by Babbage's Analytical Engine.
-She was firmly convinced of the need of having machine-independent programming languages that brought her in the development of COBOL, one of the first high-level programming languages, which is still used today for some applications.
+Grace Brewster Murray Hopper (depicted in Figure 1) was a computer scientist.
+She was the first programmer of the Harvard Mark I, i.e. a general-purpose electromechanical computer.
+The Harvard Mark I was used during the Second World War, fully-inspired by Babbage's Analytical Engine.
+She pushed for the need of having machine-independent programming languages.
+This idea brought her in the development of COBOL, one of the first high-level programming languages, which is still used today for some applications.

-COBOL (i.e. the common business-oriented language) is a programming language designed for business use that brings a quite extensive use of English terms for describing the operations of a program.
+COBOL (i.e. the common business-oriented language) is a programming language designed for business use.
+It brings a quite extensive use of English terms for describing the operations of a program.
 The idea of adopting, for the very first time, English for commands made the programming language a bit more verbose but also more readable and even self-documenting.
-Just for making an example, in today's languages if we want to compare if the value assigned to a variable x is greater than the one assigned to another variable y we should use y in COBOL, the same comparison is done with the following instruction: y is y in y.
+Just for making an example, in today's languages if we want to compare if the value assigned to a variable x is greater than the one assigned to another variable y we should use x > y.
+In